melanke/zk-quiz/README.md

 ## Known issues to be fixed:

 ### General Styling
-- layout: it's using default SE template, we should use something more similar to shadcn default style
 - header: The home page should be /quiz/
 - Remove the ZK Test page
 - Replace alerts for toasts on the whole app
-- The textarea rounded borders are strange (present in /quiz/create and other pages)

 ### /quiz
 - The title doesn't have contrast